Inventsable/CEP-Self-Signing-Panel/README.md

 This creates a command named `sign`, which will be used as `npm run sign`.
 It uses [make-runnable](https://github.com/super-cache-money/make-runnable) to allow a `node [path-to-file] [name-of-function] [parameters-to-pass]` syntax, so the above `node ./src/utils/signAndCertify.js init` is pointing to a function named `init()` (with no parameters) inside the `signAndCertify.js` file.

+> See the above in [this repo's own package.json](https://github.com/Inventsable/CEP-Self-Signing-Panel/blob/master/package.json)

 ### 3. Copy [the signAndCertify.js file from this repo](https://github.com/Inventsable/CEP-Self-Signing-Panel/blob/master/src/utils/signAndCertify.js) to the same path as your command above

 ### 4. You must have ZXPSignCmd.exe within the parent folder of your extension